keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/drop.md

 ├── methods
 ```

 For multi-use keys, each specific use can have a different set of methods that will be called.
-These methodsare executed sequentially and not in parallel.
+These methods are executed sequentially and not in parallel.
 As an example, a key with 3 uses can be seen:

 1. `nft_mint`
 2. `null`
 3. `create_account_advanced`, `setup`, `nft_mint`

 The first time the key is used, an NFT will be minted.
 The second use will simply advance the key and nothing will be called.
 The third time the key is used, it will first call `create_account_advanced`.
 Once that's finished it will call the `setup` method and then finally `nft_mint`.
-.

 This is represented with a 2D array, where each inner is the set of methods per key use.
 The above example would be represented as:

 ```js